Mistletoe, A Symbol of Christmas

 by Ro Wauer

-For years people regarded the waxen mistletoe berry as a charm against epilepsy, nightmares, and witchcraft.
-It has been considered a good luck piece in many parts of the world, worn in the lapel or around the neck to keep diseases away, placed under the pillow to induce dreams or omens, laid upon the threshold to prevent nightmares, carried by women to cure infertility, and placed in fields to stimulate crop fertility.
+For years, people regarded the waxen berries as a charm against epilepsy, nightmares, and witchcraft.
+It has been considered a good luck piece in many parts of the world, worn in the lapel or around the neck to keep diseases away, placed under the pillows to induce dreams or omens, laid upon the threshold to prevent nightmares, carried by women to cure infertility, and placed in fields to stimulate crop fertility.

-Mistletoe was once forbidden in Christian churches because it was thought tainted with heathenism, but now it is a symbol of life, along with wintergreens.
-And it is brought into households at Christmastime as a decoration and also to perpetuate the pleasant custom of kissing.
+Mistletoe was once forbidden in Christian churches because it was thought tainted with heathenism, but now it is a symbol of life, along with evergreens, and is brought into households at Christmastime as a decoration and also to perpetuate the pleasant custom of kissing.